Virginia Beach prepares for winter weather

-VIRGINIA BEACH - VIRGINIA BEACH, Va.
-(WVEC) -- It’s the calm before the storm in Virginia Beach as public works has extra crews on standby if and when they are needed.
+VIRGINIA BEACH, Va.
+(WVEC) -- It’s the calm before the storm in Virginia Beach, but city officials believe they're ready for winter weather expected to arrive in Hampton Roads Wednesday and Thursday.

-Virginia Beach Public Works has been preparing for winter weather since July.
-Any time the temperature reaches 35 degrees, three plow trucks, referred to as the snow patrol, are deployed around 3 A.M. to salt the roads.
+Virginia Beach Public Works has been preparing for winter weather since it updated its snow plan back in July.

+In October the city brought crews out and did a dry run, checking equipment.

 JOIN THE CONVERSATION